-InternAfrica a Not-for-profit organisation which aims to educate and ensure Africans the right to dignity and adequate housing through secure ecologically sustainable development and use of natural resources, while promoting justifiable economic and social development.
-NEWS depicting the Cape Human Settlement Crisis is carried on this website to aid in this education.
-Reg: 047-329-NPO
+InternAfrica aims to educate and ensure Africans the right to dignity and adequate housing through secure ecologically sustainable development and use of natural resources, while promoting justifiable economic and social development.
+Cape Human Settlement NEWS is carried on this website to aid in this education.

 Most African countries are lagging behind in achieving the United Nations’ Millennium Development Goals